23 Legends Who Called Hawaii’s Pink Palace Home

 The Legacy Continues

 Today, the Pink Palace maintains its status as a premier destination for the entertainment industry’s elite.
-After a $110 million renovation in 2009, the hotel seamlessly blends its historic charm with modern luxury.
-Its 528 rooms continue to attract celebrities seeking the same exclusive experience that drew their predecessors nearly a century ago.
+After a $110 million renovation completed in 2009, the hotel seamlessly blends its historic charm with modern luxury.
+The hotel is now part of the Marriott Bonvoy portfolio.

 Notable Celebrity Moments